City-Science-Lab-Gipuzkoa/Gipuzkoa-MOVE/README.md

 ```bash
 python app.py
 ```

-WARNING!
-YOU SHOULD INSERT YOUR OWN APIKEY FROM OPENROUTER.AI IN CUSTOM_MAPA.PY

 Then open your browser and go to: http://127.0.0.1:8050/

+<span style="color:red"> WARNING!
+YOU SHOULD INSERT YOUR OWN APIKEY FROM OPENROUTER.AI IN CUSTOM_MAPA.PY </span>